 For example, a killer might fantasize about raping and strangling women.

 This is what drives him to commit his crimes.
-It is his purpose.
+It is his purpose, so to speak.

-However, the steps that he takes to reach that “goal” can change because those steps are not a vital part of the fantasy.
+However, the steps that he takes to reach that “goal” can change because they are not a vital part of the fantasy.

 The modus operandi can change.